1. Introduction and Scope of Services

 3.2 The risk of fraud of any nature rests with the Merchant, and Zapper will deduct amounts "charged back" by the bank from monies owing to the Merchant.
 If the Merchant is not owed money by Zapper, then the Merchant will make a payment to Zapper within thirty (30) days to cover the cost of the fraudulent transaction(s).
 Zapper shall be entitled to terminate this Agreement immediately in the event of a fraudulent transaction occurring.

-3.3 Receipt into its account constitutes the Merchant’s warranty that it has complied in full with its obligations to the Zapper User regarding the supply of goods and services, and with the terms of this agreement.
+3.3 Receipt into its account constitutes the Merchant’s warranty that it has complied in full with its obligations to the Zapper User in regard to the supply of goods and services, and with the terms of this agreement.

 3.4 Zapper shall at any time during the operation of this agreement be entitled to require that transactions are subject to security protocols and/or payment authentication mechanisms (as selected/directed by Zapper).

 3.5 Payment Services may not be utilised for the purchase and sale of undesirable products as determined by Zapper.
-If the Merchant offers such products for sale, Zapper shall be entitled to terminate this Agreement to terminate this Agreement on 24 hours’ notice.
+If the Merchant offers such products for sale, Zapper shall be entitled to terminate this Agreement on 24 hours’ notice.

 4.1 The Merchant shall ensure that it receives approval of a transaction before releasing goods to a User and shall provide a written request for any refund due to a User.